Brad Gerstner Portfolio Q3 2025: Altimeter Capital’s Portfolio Review

 2. Long-Term Compounding – While trading activity is a tool, Gerstner emphasizes patience.
 Core holdings are often kept for years, allowing secular growth trends in cloud infrastructure, data, and AI to compound over time.

 3. Adaptability and Opportunism – Despite his long-term orientation, Gerstner is not rigid.
-He reallocates aggressively when the opportunity set shifts, as seen in Altimeter’s willingness to exit positions in Alibaba, Flutter, and Invesco QQQ while redeploying into NVIDIA, Taiwan Semiconductor, and Datadog in 2025.
+He reallocates aggressively when the opportunity set changes, which was evident in Altimeter’s move into Alibaba Group, Google, and PDD Holdings while rotating capital out of holdings such as NVIDIA, Snowflake, and Datadog during Q3 2025.

 This combination of patience and flexibility reflects Gerstner’s broader belief that the best returns come from holding the right companies through innovation cycles, while still keeping discipline to rotate away from lower-priority or overvalued positions.